Google Sheets

-Google Sheets is a spreadsheet program included as part of the free, web-based Google Docs Editors suite offered by Google.
-Google Sheets is available as a web application, mobile app for: Android, iOS, Microsoft Windows, BlackBerry OS and as a desktop application on Google's ChromeOS.
+Google Sheets is a spreadsheet application and part of the free, web-based Google Docs Editors suite offered by Google.
+Google Sheets is available as a web application; a mobile app for Android and iOS; and as a desktop application on Google's ChromeOS.
 The app is compatible with Microsoft Excel file formats.
-The app allows users to create and edit files online while collaborating with other users in real-time.
-Edits are tracked by a user with a revision history presenting changes.
-An editor's position is highlighted with an editor-specific color and cursor and a permissions system regulates what users can do.
-Updates have introduced features using machine learning, including "Explore", offering answers based on natural language questions in a spreadsheet.
-This is a part of a service that also includes: Google Docs, Google Slides, Google Drawings, Google Forms, Google Sites and Google Keep.
+The app allows users to create and edit files online while collaborating with other users in real time.
+Edits are tracked by which user made them, along with a revision history.
+Where an editor is making changes is highlighted with an editor-specific color and cursor.
+A permissions system regulates what users can do.
+Updates have introduced features that use machine learning, including "Explore", which offers answers based on natural language questions in the spreadsheet.
+Sheets is one of the Google Workspace services provided by Google alongside Google Docs, Google Slides, Google Drawings, Google Forms, Google Sites and Google Keep.

 History

-Google Sheets originated from XL2Web, a web-based spreadsheet application developed by 2Web Technologies, founded by Jonathan Rochelle and Farzad “Fuzzy” Khosrowshahi.
+Google Sheets originated from XL2Web, a web-based spreadsheet application developed by 2Web Technologies, founded by Jonathan Rochelle and Farzad "Fuzzy" Khosrowshahi.
 XL2Web was acquired by Google in 2006 and turned into Google Labs Spreadsheets.
 It was launched as a test for a limited number of users, on a first-come, first-served basis on June 6, 2006.
 The limited test was later replaced with a beta version available to all Google Account holders, around the same time as an official announcement press release was issued.
 In March 2010, Google acquired the online document collaboration company DocVerse.
 DocVerse allowed multiple-user online collaboration on Excel-compatible documents as well as other Microsoft Office formats such as Microsoft Word and Microsoft PowerPoint.
 Improvements based on DocVerse were announced and deployed in April 2010.
 In June 2012, Google acquired Quickoffice, a freeware proprietary productivity suite for mobile devices.
 In October 2012, Google Spreadsheets was renamed Google Sheets and a Google Chrome app was released that provided shortcuts to Sheets on Chrome's new tab page.

 Platforms

-Google Sheets is available as a web application supported on: Google Chrome, Microsoft Edge, Firefox, Internet Explorer, and Safari web browsers.
+Google Sheets is available as a web application supported on the web browsers Google Chrome, Microsoft Edge, Firefox, and Safari.
 Users can access all spreadsheets, among other files, collectively through the Google Drive website.
 In June 2014, Google rolled out a dedicated website homepage for Sheets that contain only files created with Sheets.
 In 2014, Google launched a dedicated mobile app for Sheets on the Android and iOS mobile operating systems.
-In 2015, the mobile website for Sheets was updated with a "simpler, more uniform" interface and while users can read spreadsheets through the mobile websites, users trying to edit will be redirected towards the mobile app to eliminate editing on the mobile web.
+In 2015, the mobile website for Sheets was updated with a "simpler, more uniform" interface.
+While users can read spreadsheets through the mobile websites, users trying to edit will be redirected towards the mobile app to eliminate editing on the mobile web.